 Either way, you know this thing is not going away.
 Medication can make a big difference but it’s truly the therapy (or coaching-my preferred term) that can make your ADHD superpowers shine.
 Because it will give you coping mechanisms for those areas that are different…a list of survival tips in a neurotypical land.

-Coaching should include things like:
+Treatment plans should include things like:

 - How to plan

 - How to engage in tasks that you have no interest in but are still essential to do

 - How to trick a low internal motivation

 - How to compensate for a shaky working memory

 - How to allow some time for a slower processing speed